Freshman Orientation and Registration

 |Other academic courses||5 units (courses recommended are in fine arts or computer literacy, with additional courses in mathematics, science and foreign language)|

 The University of Alabama employs a competitive admission process that includes reviewing and evaluating each application on an individual basis for an applicant's abilities as a student and a scholar.
-Decisions about the potential for a student's academic success are based on ACT and/or SAT performance, high school grade point average and high school course schedule.
+Decisions about the potential for a student's academic success are based on ACT and/or SAT performance, high school GPA and high school course schedule.
 A writing score is not required but can be reviewed if a student does not meet regular admissions standards as set forth by the ACT/SAT and GPA requirements.

 The course/unit requirement also applies to transfer students who have completed fewer than 24 semester hours or 36 quarter hours of college-level courses.